-It is important to know if you or your child have strep so that you can receive the proper treatment.
+Knowing if you or your child have strep is essential so you can receive the proper treatment.

 Bacteria are responsible for cases of group A beta-hemolytic streptococcal pharyngitis, being the most common bacterial etiology.

 A positive antigen rapid detection test can be considered a definitive test for treatment; a negative result should be followed by a confirmatory culture when strep throat is strongly suspected.

 - prevention of suppurative and non-suppurative complications,